AndreWohnsland/CocktailBerry/readme.md

 ### The GUI on the RPi Looks Different from the Screenshots

 I've noticed when running as root (sudo python3) and running as the pi user (python3) by default the pi will use different GUI resources.
 Using the pi user will result in the shown interfaces at the cocktailmaker (and the program should work without root privilege).
 Setting the XDG_RUNTIME_DIR to use the qt5ct plugin may also work but is untested.

+### Some Python Things do not Work

+Older Raspberry Pi OS version (older than _November 2021_) still deliver Python 2.
+Since Raspberry Pi OS Bullseye version (based on Debian 11) Python 3 is the default version if you type `python` or `pip`.
+Typing `python --version` or `pip --version` will show your version of Python.
+If it's still Python 2, consider upgrading your OS or check `python3 --version` and use the `pip3` as well as the `python3` command instead the usual ones.

 # Development